Skip to content

 Confidently transition into residency:

 1. Be kind and gentle with yourself.
 There is a first time for everyone.
-Remember every nurse, doctor, practitioner and administrator had a first day, first week, first month and first year.
+Remember, every nurse, doctor, practitioner, and administrator has a first day, first week, first month, and first year.
 This is a time for learning.
-We discover what works for some patients may not be applicable to all.
-We make adjustments and course correct along the way.
-We learn that there are times to be flexible, how to communicate with patients and how to get buy-in from the team.
+We discover that what works for some patients may not be applicable to all.
+We make adjustments and course corrections along the way.
+We learn that there are times to be flexible, how to communicate with patients, and how to get buy-in from the team.

 We keep what works and build a foundation on it.
-Most importantly, we learn to keep our self-critic at bay so that we are open to receive feedback.
+Most importantly, we learn to suppress our self-criticism so that we are open to receiving feedback.

 2. Let feedback pull you forward.
 The beginning tends to be the most challenging.
 It’s when your investment is high, and the return may be low.
 Often, despite your best efforts, you don’t get the results or feedback you hope for.
 Don’t despair.
 There are lessons in the feedback when you look beyond the initial sting.
 Let the lesson propel you to your next level of learning.
 What new information do you now have access to that you didn’t before?